 As a Marriage and Family Therapist Intern, Ellen uses a client-centered approach to treatment that is driven by goals and objectives.
 She feels that a therapist must begin a dialogue with their client.
 This dialogue assists the therapeutic relationship by identifying with the client how they developed their characteristics, beliefs and values.
 Ellen utilizes problem solving techniques and the reframing and reshaping of thoughts and behaviors for her mental health clients, as well as the motivational scale and readiness scale assessment tools in addiction challenges.
 Ellen consistently assesses the needs of her clients and adjusts her approach to that which is most appropriate for them.

 Kimberly A. Fouche’ is a registered Marriage and Family Therapist Intern.
 She obtained her Bachelor of Science Degree in Organizational Management with a Minor in Psychology from Ashford University of Iowa, as well as her Masters of Science degree in Marriage and Family Therapy from California State Lutheran University in Thousand Oaks, CA. Kimberly has a background with a diverse population.
 Prior to joining PathPoint’s Paths to Recovery team, Kimberly assisted with children, adolescents, and teenagers in the school system.
 Kimberly also has an extensive background working with individuals with substance abuse issues and other co-occurring mental health diagnosis.
 Kimberly has experience at various outpatient facilities in the Ventura County area including Aegis Methadone Treatment Center.
 In addition, Kimberly has specialized training in mediation.
 Kimberly has experience on the crisis team in Ventura County interfacing with children, adolescents and teenagers.
 Kimberly also has an extensive background with the Military Culture helping families with their medical and mental health needs for over 10 years before she decided to get her degree in psychotherapy.
-Kimberly specializes with many different therapeutic modalities helping clients with issues including trauma, sexual abuse, substance abuse, addiction, anxiety, depression and PTSD just to name a few.
+Kimberly specializes with many different therapeutic modalities helping clients with issues including trauma, substance abuse, addiction, anxiety, depression and PTSD just to name a few.